Achilles tendon rupture treated with VACOped® Boot: rehabilitation programme and exercises

 Please continue to do the exercises from weeks 3 and 4, as well as those shown below.

-You can start taking your boot off for showering or bathing, but try to do this only once a week and make sure you keep your foot pointing down at all times when the boot is removed.
-Before taking a bath or shower you must make sure you are sitting down to remove the boot, and that you stay sitting down the whole time.
-You must not take any weight through your foot without the boot on.
-Stay seated to dry your leg, and put the boot back on as quickly as possible, as care needs to be taken not to stretch or re-rupture your tendon and you could sustain further injuries if you slip.
+From week 5, you may remove your boot to wash your foot.
+Only do this while sitting, and keep your foot pointing down at all times when the boot is off.
+Only do this once a week if possible.
+You must not stand up or take any weight through your foot without the boot on.
+Stay seated while drying your leg.
+Put the boot back on as quickly as possible, as care needs to be taken not to stretch or re-rupture your tendon.

 Ankle range of movement